osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

 # PI Adapter for Structured Data Files data source configuration

-To use the adapter, you must configure the data source from which the adapter receives data. <!---the data source does not receive the data.
-The data source tells the adapter where the data comes from.
-The adapter then either polls the source to get the data or opens a connection to receive data from the data source.
-The development team can tell you how this adapter gets the data (though from the rest of the doc, it appears that it reads the file location). --->
+To use the adapter, you must configure it to receive data from a data source.

 **Note:** This document uses cURL commands to demonstrate data selection configuration, but other options are available.
 For more information, see [Configuration tools](xref:ConfigurationTools1-3).